Centerra Gold (TSE:CG) PT Raised to C$18.50 at National Bank Financial

-Centerra Gold (TSE:CG) had its target price hoisted by analysts at National Bank Financial to C$18.50 in a note issued to investors on Friday, Stock Target Advisor reports.
-The brokerage currently has an “outperform” rating on the stock.
-National Bank Financial’s price target indicates a potential upside of 58.66% from the company’s current price.
+Centerra Gold (TSE:CG) had its price target raised by equities researchers at National Bank Financial to C$18.50 in a report issued on Friday, Stock Target Advisor reports.
+The firm currently has an “outperform” rating on the stock.
+National Bank Financial’s price objective points to a potential upside of 58.66% from the stock’s previous close.

-Several other equities analysts have also recently commented on CG.
-CIBC cut shares of Centerra Gold from an “outperform” rating to a “neutral” rating and dropped their target price for the company from C$19.00 to C$16.50 in a research report on Monday, February 8th.
-CSFB dropped their target price on shares of Centerra Gold from C$15.50 to C$14.00 in a research report on Wednesday, March 3rd.
-Credit Suisse Group dropped their target price on shares of Centerra Gold to C$14.00 and set an “outperform” rating for the company in a research report on Wednesday, March 3rd.
-Scotiabank cut shares of Centerra Gold from an “outperform” rating to a “sector perform” rating in a research report on Friday, March 19th.
-Finally, Raymond James lowered their price objective on shares of Centerra Gold from C$17.50 to C$16.50 and set a “market perform” rating for the company in a research report on Tuesday, April 6th.
-Five investment analysts have rated the stock with a hold rating and three have issued a buy rating to the company’s stock.
+A number of other analysts have also issued reports on the stock.
+Raymond James dropped their price target on shares of Centerra Gold from C$17.50 to C$16.50 and set a “market perform” rating for the company in a research note on Tuesday, April 6th.
+TD Securities restated a “hold” rating and set a C$17.00 price objective (up from C$16.50) on shares of Centerra Gold in a research note on Thursday, February 25th.
+Credit Suisse Group lowered their target price on shares of Centerra Gold to C$14.00 and set an “outperform” rating for the company in a research note on Wednesday, March 3rd.
+Scotiabank lowered shares of Centerra Gold from an “outperform” rating to a “sector perform” rating in a report on Friday, March 19th.
+Finally, CIBC lowered shares of Centerra Gold from an “outperform” rating to a “neutral” rating and dropped their price objective for the stock from C$19.00 to C$16.50 in a research note on Monday, February 8th.
+Five research analysts have rated the stock with a hold rating and three have given a buy rating to the stock.
 Centerra Gold has an average rating of “Hold” and an average price target of C$17.05.

 Centerra Gold Inc, a gold mining company, engages in the acquisition, exploration, development, and operation of gold and copper properties in North America, Asia, and internationally.
 Its flagship projects include the 100% owned Kumtor gold mine located in the Kyrgyz Republic; the Mount Milligan gold-copper mine located in British Columbia, Canada; and the Ã-ksÃ¼t Gold Mine located in Turkey.